olegabu/fabric-starter/README.md

 During setup the same script uses `cli` docker containers to create and join channels, install and instantiate chaincodes.

-And finally starts members' services via the generated `docker-compose.yaml` files.
+And finally it starts members' services via the generated `docker-compose.yaml` files.

 ## Customize and extend